labgrid-project/labgrid/doc/configuration.rst

 NetworkHIDRelay
 +++++++++++++++
-A NetworkHIDRelay descibes an `HIDRelay`_ exported over the network.
+A NetworkHIDRelay describes an `HIDRelay`_ exported over the network.

 NetworkService
 ~~~~~~~~~~~~~~